Second-order Gaussian directional derivative representations for image high-resolution corner detection: Acknowledgments

-\begin{IEEEbiography}[{ }]{Dongbo~Xie} received the Bachelor of Engineering degree in Computer Science and Technology from Taiyuan Institute of Technology in 2024.
+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Dongbo~Xie} received the Bachelor of Engineering degree in Computer Science and Technology from Taiyuan Institute of Technology in 2024.
 He is currently an M.Sc. student in Computer Technology at the School of Electronic Information and Artificial Intelligence, Shaanxi University of Science and Technology.
-His research interests include computer vision and image processing, particularly in the field of interest point detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junjie~Qiu} received the Bachelor degree in Science from Huaiyin Institute of Technology.
-She is currently a M.Sc. student in Computer Technology at the School of Electronic Information and Artificial Intelligence, Shaanxi University of Science and Technology.
-Her research interests include computer vision and image processing, particularly in the field of interest point detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Changming Sun} received his PhD degree in computer vision from Imperial College London, London, UK in 1992.
+His research interests include computer vision and image processing, particularly in the field of interest point detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Changming Sun} received his PhD degree in computer vision from Imperial College London, London, UK in 1992.
 He then joined CSIRO, Sydney, Australia, where he is currently a Principal Research Scientist carrying out research and working on applied projects.
 He is also a Conjoint Professor at the School of Computer Science and Engineering of the University of New South Wales.
 He has served on the program/organizing committees of various international conferences.
 He is an Associate Editor of the EURASIP Journal on Image and Video Processing.
 His current research interests include computer vision, image analysis, and pattern recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Weichuan Zhang} received the MS degree in signal and information processing from the Southwest Jiaotong University in China and the PhD degree in signal and information processing in National Lab of Radar Signal Processing, Xidian University, China.
 He is currently a Professor with the School of Electronic Information and Artificial Intelligence, Shaanxi University of Science and Technology, Xi 'an, Shaanxi Province, China, and a Principal Research Fellow at Griffith University, QLD, Australia.
 His research interests include computer vision, image analysis, and pattern recognition.
 He is a member of the IEEE. \end{IEEEbiography}